etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 * The Things are designed to help us what also means they have to watch us (by collecting huge amount of data)
 * Things, as they stand now, are massively insecure

-By way of this talk we will examine how Things work and how the manufacturing process looks like what hopefully will give us more understanding why modern Things are so insecure.

 Dreams come true
 ================